mastodon/fediverse_auxiliary_service_provider_specifications/debug/v0.1/debug_provider.md

 * that the request has been made,
 * at what time it was made,
-* the hostname of the instance that made the request and
+* the IP address of the instance that made the request and
 * if present the JSON object from the request body

 The provider must then make the API call described in the next section